Academic Counseling Center

 Alcohol, Tobacco & Drugs

 Utah Valley University, historically and at present, seeks to encourage and sustain an academic environment that promotes the health, safety, and welfare of all members of its community.
-In keeping with these objectives, alcoholic beverages, unlawful drugs, or other illegal substances shall not be consumed, used, carried, sold, or unlawfully manufactured on any property or in any building owned, leased, or rented by Uvu, or at any activity sponsored by the University.
-(Uvu Policy A-7.2)
+In keeping with these objectives, alcoholic beverages, unlawful drugs, or other illegal substances shall not be consumed, used, carried, sold, or unlawfully manufactured on any property or in any building owned, leased, or rented by UVU, or at any activity sponsored by the University.
+(UVU Policy 157)

 Any individual known to be in violation will be subject to University disciplinary action and to substantial legal sanctions pursuant to Local, County, State and Federal laws.

 Smoking is prohibited in all University buildings and concourses.
-(Uvu Policy A-7.1)
+(UVU Policy 158)

-All students can access a copy of the University Drug Policy in class schedules each semester.
-It explains the policy and legal sanctions that may follow as a result of inappropriate drug and or alcohol use and the known health risks associated with inappropriate use.
+All students can access a copy of the University Drug Policy online each semester at uvu.edu/studentconduct/students/drugalco.html.
+It explains the policy and University sanctions that may follow as a result of inappropriate drug and or alcohol use and the known health risks associated with inappropriate use.

 Confidentiality of Records Policy